Introduction to Amazon Web Services

 Introduction

-• It's popular because it keeps up with the latest trends in digital technology.
+• It's well-liked since it conforms to the most recent developments in digital technology.

-• Infrastructure as a service (IaaS) : It gives you basic computing resources.
+• Infrastructure as a service (IaaS) : It provides you with minimal computational power.

-• Platform as a service (PaaS) : It offers a platform for building and managing software.
+• Platform as a service (PaaS) : It provides an environment for creating and managing software.

-• Software as a service (SaaS) : It provides ready-to-use software packages.
+• Software as a service (SaaS) : It offers software packages that are ready to use.

 Advantages of AWS

-• Saves Money : You only pay for what you use, which means you can avoid big upfront costs and save money in the long run.
+• Saves Money : Since you only pay for what you use, you can avoid large upfront expenses and make long-term financial savings.

-• Always Improving : AWS keeps adding new features, so you can keep your tech up-to-date and try out new ideas without hassle.
+• Always Improving : AWS is always releasing new capabilities, so you can experiment with new ideas and keep your tech up to current without any difficulties.

 History & Evolution of AWS

-• 2006 : AWS launched by Amazon as a platform offering web services, starting with simple storage services (S3) and computing services (EC2).
+• 2006 : Amazon introduced AWS as a platform for web services, beginning with basic computing and storage services (EC2) and storage services (S3).

-• 2011 : AWS experienced major technical issues, including volume problems with Elastic Block Store (EBS) and service disruptions affecting popular websites like Pinterest and Reddit.
+• 2011 : AWS encountered significant technical challenges, including as Elastic Block Store (EBS) volume issues and service interruptions that impacted well-known websites like Reddit and Pinterest.

-• 2012 : AWS hosted its first customer event, the re:Invent conference, where new products and services were unveiled.
-However, the platform also faced technical challenges impacting several prominent sites.
+• 2012 : At the re:Invent conference, AWS held its first customer event where new goods and services were introduced.
+But the platform also had technical issues that affected a number of well-known websites.

-• 2016 : AWS doubled its revenue, reaching $13 billion annually, reflecting its continued expansion and dominance in the cloud computing market.
+• 2016 : AWS's sales doubled to $13 billion yearly, demonstrating its supremacy in the cloud computing sector and ongoing growth.

 AWS Global Infrastructure

-• AWS is a cloud computing platform that you can use anywhere in the world.
+• AWS is a global cloud computing platform that is accessible from any location.

 • Region